 Fees paid by the CC in 2020/2021 were based on the scale fee, and totalled £14,438.
+The final feees for the audit have not yet been confirmed.

 11 Transactions with Related Organisations and People

 There is a requirement to disclose material transactions with related parties.
 These are bodies or individuals that have the potential to control or influence the OCC or to be controlled or influenced by the OCC.
 In doing this there is a requirement to consider the materiality from the viewpoint of both the PCC and the related party.